fortran-lang/webpage/source/compilers.md

 Python.
 Intel oneAPI HPC Toolkit provides
 [two Fortran compilers](https://software.intel.com/content/www/us/en/develop/articles/intel-oneapi-fortran-compiler-release-notes.html):

-- Intel Fortran Compiler Classic (`ifort`), a mature compiler with full Fortran 2018 support; and
+- Intel Fortran Compiler (`ifx`), a new, LLVM-based compiler that with full Fortran 2018 support.
+It also has the [majority of OpenMP 5.0/5.1](https://www.intel.com/content/www/us/en/developer/articles/technical/fortran-language-and-openmp-features-in-ifx.html) including offload to Intel GPUs. ifx can also offload DO CONCURRENT to Intel GPUs.
-- Intel Fortran Compiler Beta (`ifx`), a new, LLVM-based compiler that supports Fortran 95 and partially newer versions of the standard.
+- Intel Fortran Compiler Classic (`ifort`), a mature compiler with full Fortran 2018 support, cpu only.

-Intel oneAPI is available for free.
+The current version of Intel oneAPI is available for free, support can be purchased.
-Currently the compiler supports Linux, MacOS and Windows platforms and x86_64 architectures.
+Currently the ifx compiler supports Linux and Windows platforms for x86_64 architectures.  ifort supports Linux, Windows, and mac OS.
 Community support is available for the free version at the [Intel Developer forum](https://community.intel.com/t5/Intel-Fortran-Compiler/bd-p/fortran-compiler).
+Optionally, you can purchase [Priority Support](https://www.intel.com/content/www/us/en/developer/get-help/priority-support.html) with additional benefits including access to previous versions of ifort and ifx.

 <h4> <b> NAG </b></h4>